-Freematics ONE+ Model B is a variant of Freematics ONE+ with integrated 4G LTE cellular module and 10Hz GNSS module + antenna, still in form of a OBD dongle that directly plugs into a car’s OBD port, and very importantly 100% software compatible with Freematics ONE+.
+Freematics ONE+ Model B is a variant of Freematics ONE+ with integrated 4G LTE-M cellular module and 10Hz GNSS module + antenna, still in form of a OBD dongle that directly plugs into a car’s OBD port.

 Freematics ONE+ plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this:

 Vehicles using following vehicle protocols are supported.

 Freematics ONE+ has an external I/O socket.
 The 4-pin socket contains 2x I/O pins (ESP32's GPIO26 and GPIO34), VCC (controllable by ESP32's GPIO12) and GND, as following.

 With a Molex to 2.54 Dupont connector conversion cable, external sensors or controller can be easily connected.
 On the Dupont connector side, black for GND, red for VCC, white for GPIO34 and green for GPIO26.

 UBX-M8030 10Hz GNSS solution with active ceramic antenna is integrated and managed by co-processor which also decodes the NMEA stream and make the decoded information ready for ESP32 to fetch.

 Freematics ONE+ has built-in dual-mode Bluetooth capability and can work with Freematics Controller App via BLE when datalogger sketch or telelogger sketch uploaded.

 Freematics ONE+ Model B integrates SIM7070G LTE CAT-M cellular module.